thecontinium/homebrew-marked-archive-preprocessor/README.md

 Simple proprocessor for marked to:

-1.  stop the tag becoming a header and make it a red link to the archive
+1.  stop the tag becoming a header and make it a red link to search in the archive
-2.  make search links search in the archive
+2.  make [[search links]] search in the archive

 ```
 brew tap thecontinium/homebrew-marked-archive-preprocessor